DOE

 Youth Award Grant Old Ghost Road

 FMC Youth Award Grant recipient, Jessica Hydes, embarks on her Duke of Edinburgh Gold qualifying expedition joined by family and friends.
-She reflects on her 5-day mission and how motivation and goal setting plays a key role during her tramp.
+She reflects on her five-day mission and how motivation and goal setting plays a key role during her tramp.

 Youth Award Grant Tarawera Falls

-With the threat of being cancelled just hours before departure, the trip for these FMC Youth Award Grant recipients started out rocky.
-But after three days in the backcountry, they learned that "a trip is worth a little bit of chaos."
+With the threat of being cancelled just hours before departure, a trip to Tarawera Falls started out rocky for these FMC Youth Award Grant recipients.
+But after three days in the backcountry, they learned that “a trip is worth a little bit of chaos.”

 Wilderlife